ashwini-chaturvedi/Data-Structures-Algorithm/src/src/Strings/Leetcode:592. Fraction Addition and Subtraction.md

                 i++;
             }

-            num=num*currDeno+denominator*currNum;
+            numerator=numerator*currDeno+denominator*currNum;
             denominator=denominator*currDeno;

         }
-        int gcd=gcd(Math.abs(num),denominator);//So that we can divide the numberator and denominator and make them in simpler form or Irreducible Form... numerator=numerator/gcd;
+        int gcd=gcd(Math.abs(numerator),denominator);//So that we can divide the numberator and denominator and make them in simpler form or Irreducible Form... numerator=numerator/gcd;
         denominator=denominator/gcd;

         return numerator+"/"+denominator;
     }
     //Euclidean method to find gcd